Clustering-induced localization of quantum walks on networks

 Inserting Eq.~\eqref{eq:pi_ij} into Eq.~\eqref{eq:pi_bar_ij} yields

 To quantify the amount of localization of a CTQW, we calculate the inverse participation ratio (IPR)~\cite{thouless1974electrons,wegner1980inverse}

-that associated with the initial state $\ket{j}$.
-To interpret the IPR, consider a wave function in which $\ell$ elements have a magnitude of $1/\sqrt{\ell}$ and $N - \ell$ elements have a magnitude of $0$.
+that is associated with the initial state $\ket{j}$.
+To interpret the IPR, consider a wave function in which $\ell$ elements have magnitude $1/\sqrt{\ell}$ and $N - \ell$ elements have magnitude $0$.
 This wave function has an IPR of $\ell(1/\sqrt{\ell})^4 = 1/\ell$.
-Therefore, for a fully localized state, in which a CTQW is localized at a single node (\ie, $\ell = 1$), the IPR attains its maximum value of $1$.
+For a fully localized state, in which a CTQW is localized at a single node (\ie, $\ell = 1$), the IPR attains its maximum value of $1$.
 For a fully delocalized state (\ie, $\ell = N$), the IPR attains its minimum value of $1/N$.